Activations#

 ivy.array([1.31, 2.13, 3. ])

-This should have hopefully given you an overview of the activations submodule, if you have any questions, please feel free to reach out on our discord in the activations channel or in the activations forum!
+This should have hopefully given you an overview of the activations submodule, if you have any questions, please feel free to reach out on our discord in the activations channel!